gregmacfarlane/academic-kickstart/content/post/sustainable_utahco/index.md

 eighteen stops.
-Home developers in Pleasant Grove and Springville have been building attractive and popular semi-detached or fully detached homes on small-footprint lots; neighborhoods like this make it easier for residents to walk to schools, shops, or transit and also conserve water by eliminating useless lawn space.
+Home developers in Pleasant Grove and Springville have been building attractive and popular semi-detached or fully detached homes on small-footprint lots; neighborhoods like this make it easier for residents to walk to schools, shops, or transit and also conserve water by eliminating excessive lawn space.
 But these particular neighborhoods are hemmed into former industrial or agricultural lots without access to any of these additional community resources.